Collederas/collederas.com/content/blog/build-bridge/build-bridge.md

 I don’t know whether it currently packs enough features to appeal to a lot of developers out there, but if you are a fellow indie developer and happen to struggle with your release process — give it a try!

-I will base future support on my personal needs, but I’d be very happy to tailor it to other people’s use cases.
+I will base future support on my personal needs, but I’d be very happy to tailor it to other people’s use cases if anyone will have proposals.